cookpad/garage_client/README.md

 - `endpoint` - Garage application API endpoint (default: nil)
 - `path_prefix` - API path prefix (default: `'/v1'`)
 - `verbose` - Enable verbose http log (default: `false`)
-- `target_service` - (client instance only) Enable distributed tracing and set a logical name of the down stream service.
+- `tracing` - (client instance only) Enable distributed tracing and set a logical name of the down stream service.
+See detail in "Tracing" section below.

 You can configure the global settings: